Aritra8438/EcoMetrics-API/README.md

 - stats ( `/stats` -> Returns stats response )

 It's a collaborative open-source project Raisa and I did (are doing) as a part of our code submission for the Mercor Hackathon.
-We have exposed all of our APIs in our API documentation.
-Feel free to test APIs there (You will be able to try it on-screen).
+We have exposed all of our APIs in our [API documentation](https://eco-metrics-api.vercel.app/api-documentation).
+Feel free to test APIs there (You will be able to try them on-screen).

 # Index
 To quickly jump to a subsection,